-Each of the Funds has the common investment strategy of making investments consistent with social-witness principles adopted by the General Assembly of the Presbyterian Church (U.S.A.).
+Each of the Funds has the common investment strategy of making investments consistent with social-witness principles adopted by the General Assembly of the Presbyterian Church (U.S.A.), as reflected in Guidelines put forth by the Committee on Mission Responsibility Through Investment (the "Presbyterian Principles").
 These principles may evolve over time and currently include prohibitions on investments in military contractors and tobacco companies.
 The Growth Fund and Income Fund also limits investments in distillers of alcoholic beverages, gambling companies, manufacturers of gambling equipment and manufacturers of firearms and certain companies that do not include human rights as part of their business model.
-In addition, after consideration of the Presbyterian Principals, the Fund's portfolio will be constructed by the Sub-Adviser, pursuant to a proprietary process, to favor securities of companies that are more highly ranked with respect to environmental, social and governance criteria.
-The Growth Fund and Income Fund may choose to sell otherwise profitable investments in companies which have been identified as being in conflict with the established social-witness principles of the Presbyterian Church (U.S.A.) or the Sub-Advisers' ESG criteria.
+In addition, after consideration of the Presbyterian Principles, the Fund's portfolio will be constructed by the Sub-Adviser, pursuant to a proprietary process, to favor securities of companies that are more highly ranked with respect to environmental, social and governance criteria.
+The Growth Fund and Income Fund may choose to sell otherwise profitable investments in companies which have been identified as being in conflict with the established Presbyterian Principles or the Sub-Advisers' ESG criteria.
 Beyond these principles, each Fund pursues a different investment objective and strategies.
 You should carefully consider the objective and strategies of a Fund before deciding to invest.
-Additional information regarding the process that is followed for determining permissible investments for the Growth Fund and Income Fund that are consistent with the social-witness principles of the General Assembly of the Presbyterian Church (U.S.A.), as well as additional information regarding the environmental, social and governance ranking criteria, is included in the Statement of Additional Information (SAI) under the section "Investment Objectives and Policies."
+Additional information regarding the process that is followed for determining permissible investments for the Growth Fund and Income Fund that are consistent with the Presbyterian Principles, as well as additional information regarding the environmental, social and governance ranking criteria, is included in the Statement of Additional Information (SAI) under the section "Investment Objectives and Policies."